 The Technical Parka

-A Mod favourite during the 1960s and later a beacon of Britpop, the parka has been revived by brands such as Canada Goose and Norwegian Rain, earning its place as one of the most versatile styles for AW17.
-“A fur-lined hood offers that bit of luxury that makes it compatible with a suit, but the parka is equally at home with a pair of jeans, hiking boots and a cable-knit sweater,” says Cook.
+A mod favourite during the 1960s and later a beacon of Britpop, the parka has been revived in recent seasons, earning its place as one of the most versatile styles.
+“A fur-lined hood offers that bit of luxury that makes it compatible with a suit, but the parka is equally at home with a pair of jeans, hiking boots and a cable-knit sweatshirt,” says Cook.

-Aside from the sheer insulation you get with wool-trimmed options, brands are kitting the parka out with technical details such as flap pockets, bound seams and underarm vents that will help you see out a storm in style.
-The modern look is also more Scandinavian outdoorsman than Liam Gallagher (a good thing in our book) and therefore can be easily paired with cropped tailored trousers and footed by some military boots for a rugged urban edge.
+Aside from the sheer insulation you get with wool-trimmed options, brands are kitting the parka out with technical details such as flap pockets, bound seams and underarm vents that will help you see out a storm in style, especially when paired with cropped trousers and footed by some military boots for a rugged urban edge.

-“A navy peacoat is the ultimate go-to versatile style for a weekend,” says Longland, and we can’t argue with that.
+“A navy peacoat is the ultimate go-to versatile style for the weekend that can be dressed up or down,” says Longland, and we can’t argue with that.

 The Shearling Jacket

-Trucker jacket styles work well with shearling collars, particularly in denim or corduroy, two fabrics that offer a rugged workwear look for the winter.
-Pair them with a plaid wool shirt and dark jeans for an ode to Americana, or look for more elevated styles that you could wear with tailored trousers and a pair of Derbies.
-Either way, you dodge the football commentator connotations.
+Trucker jacket styles work well here, particularly in denim or corduroy, two fabrics that offer a rugged workwear look for the winter.
+Pair them with plaid wool shirts and dark jeans for an ode to Americana, or look for more elevated styles that you could wear with tailored trousers and a pair of Derby shoes to make sure you dodge the football commentator connotations.